Hamenopi/WoodBadge/OrganizeMultiUnitServiceProjectHoustonFoodBank.md

 ### ATTAINABLE ###

 After developing a plan.
 I will secure a date with the Houston Food Bank. - 7/31/2021
-I will then share date and information with units I have recruited. - 70 slots total.
+I will then share the date and information with units I have recruited. - 70 slots total.
 30 adults, 40 youth.

 ### RELEVANT ###